Diesel (musician): 1998–2010: Mark Lizotte and continued success

-On 10 October 2004, Andrew Denton interviewed Barnes on the ABC TV program Enough Rope, Diesel then performed with Barnes and his children, Eliza Jane, Jackie and Elly May.
+On 10 October 2004, Andrew Denton interviewed Barnes on the ABC TV program Enough Rope, Diesel then performed with Barnes and his children, Eliza Jane, Jackie and Elly-May.
 Around the same time, Diesel released Singled Out.
 An entirely acoustic overview of his career, it earned an ARIA nomination.
 Over the same period, he also worked with Barnes on his Double Happiness album, including a duet on the track "Got You as a Friend" and providing musical backing including guitar, drums, bass guitar, percussion and keyboards on various tracks.

 In 2006, Diesel released Coathanger Antennae, an album recorded in two months.
 Of it, he said "We approached it like the Stones or The Beatles used to do where we'd just put down a few takes live and then picked the ones that we all felt good about", emphasising the focus on live recording rather than studio polishing.

 Diesel made guest appearances on the Australian leg of Dweezil Zappa's 2009 Zappa Plays Zappa Tour, playing guitar and vocals after Ray White's departure from Zappa's group.

 The year 2008 saw the release of the studio album "Days Like These".
 The album peaked at number 17 in Australia.

 3 July 2009 saw the release of Project Blues: Saturday Suffering Fools, a blues album featuring a horn section made up of ex-Injector Bernie Bremond and family members Hank (Father) and brothers Michael and Brian Lizotte.
-Brian currently owns a series of theatre bars (under the name "Lizotte's"), namely in the Newcastle suburb of Hamilton, at which Diesel has played.
+Brian owned a theatre bar (under the name "Lizotte's") in the Newcastle suburb of Lambton, at which Diesel has played.
+Brian sold the theatre in 2023.